-Explain your prospective employer about your interest in learning newer and newer things so as to stay ahead of other in the work field.
+Explain your prospective employer about your interest in learning newer and newer things to stay ahead of others in the work field.
 Mention the additional courses that you might have taken to increase your knowledge or the latest book you would have read on that subject matter.

 10. You are looking forward to this job:

 An employer would like to hire a candidate who interested in the company and is ready to work dedicatedly for them.
 Therefore, ensure to communicate as to what all steps and measures you took which are relevant to be a part of their workforce.
 But be cautious that it should not communicate that you are desperate for the job they offer because it will leave a bad impression in the eyes of the employer.